eduardoamendola/CloudFormation/README.md

 Note from ASG docs: If you have attached a load balancer to your Auto Scaling group, you can optionally have Auto Scaling include the results of Elastic Load Balancing health checks when determining the health status of an instance.
 After you add ELB health checks, Auto Scaling also marks an instance as unhealthy if Elastic Load Balancing reports the instance state as OutOfService.

+* If DesiredCount is not set on the ASG, CFN won't check the modified number of running instances on stack while performing an update.

 ## Stack CLEANUP Process

 CloudFormation always wants to be able to roll back, so it'll create new resources to replace the old ones.
 If the update works, the old